 Welcome back to another Air Fryer Bro article.
 The Bro has been busy lately, covering all kinds of topics about our favorite new toy!
 The air fryer!
 I have noticed a lot of interest lately in the oven style air fryer, and a lot of people are debating which one is best for them.
 That’s why I decided to make this article and hopefully clear up a few things!
 What’s the difference between a basket style air fryer versus an oven style air fryer?
+Do they both have the exact same air fry feature?
+Can I make the same air fryer recipes in them?
+Let’s discuss!

 With that out of the way, let’s dive into the finer details!!